Carl Cofield Nominated for NAACP Award

 From the Sundance Film Festival to the Venice Biennale, from the cover of the New York Times Book Review to Broadway, from America’s most established regional theaters to Europe and Asia’s renowned film and theatre festivals, the success of the School’s faculty and alumni has never before been as prominent and celebrated.
 Members of our faculty have received the highest recognition in their fields, including Academy Awards, Tony Awards, MacArthur Foundation Fellowships, Guggenheim Fellowships, Pulitzer Prizes, National Book Awards, and the Nobel Prize for Literature.
 Our alumni also claim a record of astonishing success, measured not simply by awards and prizes, contracts and contacts, but by the quality and cultural significance of their artistic achievements.

-Today, the School serves 820 Master of Fine Arts students from 41 countries in the Film, Theatre Arts, Visual Arts and Writing programs, and 16 Master of Arts students in Film Studies.
+Today, the School serves 820 Master of Fine Arts students from 41 countries in the Film, Theatre, Visual Arts and Writing programs, and 16 Master of Arts students in Film Studies.
 The School’s faculty also teaches more than 1,627 undergraduate students in 120 courses offered each year.

 We hope you will engage with this website to explore the most current information about public lectures, screenings, readings, exhibitions and performances, as well as admissions and financial aid information and application forms for prospective students.